-In Hollywood, it takes a lot of guts to say anything positive about President Donald Trump.
+In Hollywood, it’s fairly rare to hear a celebrity (other than Kanye West) say anything positive about President Donald Trump.
 After all, he’s one of the most unpopular presidents in American history, and to show approval of him is to alienate at least half of your audience and the majority of your peers in the industry.
-Still, there are a few celebrities who have shown support for Trump or at least have failed to show utter contempt for him.
+Still, there are a few celebrities who have expressed support for Trump or at least have failed to show utter contempt for him.

 But some of those celebrities later regretted that.
 In a few cases, the celebrities formally endorsed Trump but later withdrew that endorsement.
 In other cases, the celebrities simply defended him in some way, only to later feel they should not have done so.
 Regardless of their level of support, here are some of the celebrities who came to regret siding with President Donald Trump.